KolinGuo/Visual-SLAM/doc/ORB-SLAM_Notes.md

 stores for each visual word in the vocabulary, in **which keyframes it has been seen**.

 ## Map Initialization
+Goal: Computes the relative pose between two frames to triangulate an initial set of map points.
+Two geometrical models are computed in parallel:

+1. A **homography** assuming a **planar scene**
+2. A **fundamental matrix** assuming a **non-planar scene**

+Detailed steps:

+1. Final initial correspondences:
+Extract ORB features in the current frame $F_c$ and search for matches
+$\bm{x}_c \Leftrightarrow \bm{x}_r$ in the reference frame $F_r$.
+If not enough matches are found, reset the reference frame.

+2. Parallel computation of the two models:
+Compute in parallel threads a homography $\bm{H}_{cr}$ and a funfamental matrix
+$\bm{F}_{cr}$.
+Compute a score $S_M$ for each model $M$ ($H$ for the homography, $F$ for the fundamental matrix) at each iteration and keep the homography and fundamental matrix with highest score.
+If no model could be found, restart the process again from step 1.

+3. Model selection:
+If the scene is **planar**, **nearly planar** or there is **low parallax**, it can be explained by a **homography**.
+However, a fundamental matrix can also be found, but using it would yield wrong results.
+If the scene is **non-planar** with **enough parallax**, it can only be explained by the **fundamental matrix**.
+However, a homography can also be found.
+To select between them, compute $R_H = S_H / (S_H+S_F)$ and select
+    * homography, if $R_H > 0.45$
+    * fundamental matrix, otherwise

+4. Motion and Structure from Motion recovery:
+Retrieve the motion hypotheses associated.

+    Homography:
+Retrieve 8 motion hypotheses and directly triangulate the 8 solutions.
+Check if there is one solution with **most points seen with parallax**, in front of both cameras and with low reprojection error.
+If not, do not initialize and continue from step 1.
+This technique to disambiguate the solutions makes the initialization **robust** under low parallax and the twofold ambiguity configuration.

+    Fundamental matrix:
+Convert it in an essential matrix and retrieve 4 motion hypotheses with the singular value decomposition method.
+Triangulate the four solutions and select the reconstruction as done for the homography.

+5. Bundle adjustment:
+Perform a full BA to refine the initial reconstruction.

 ## Tracking
 ORB extraction